If you’ve tried several over the counter sinus medications to relieve your sinus headaches with no luck there may be a good reason.

 A word of caution: migraine overall is poorly managed.

 Many people still haven’t been diagnosed.
 Fewer receive quality treatment.
-There common pitfalls and hurdles where people often get stuck.
-Watch out for these.

 Do you have sinus headaches which fit the criteria for migraine?
 Let me know in the comments below.